Frank Apeseche

 Lecturer in Real Estate

 Frank’s practice focuses on optimizing the performance of real estate organizations.
-Over the past three decades he served as Chief Executive Officer of two national corporations, Treasurer of two NYSE REITS, and a Board member of sixteen additional companies.
+Over the past three decades he served as Chief Executive Officer of two national corporations, Treasurer of two NYSE REITS, and a Board member of seventeen additional companies.